COMPLETE GUIDE 2026

 And we solve that for them immediately.
 Testing starts within 6 hours, and we continue supporting the developer until their app receives production approval from Google.

-How the Google Play Closed Testing Flow Works
+How Do I Set Up Google Play Closed Testing Step by Step?

 STEP 1